Sopapilla Cheesecake

 - Mix in eggs one at a time, just enough to combine with the batter.
 Set aside.

-- Pour cheesecake batter over the first layer of croissant dough.
+- Pour cheesecake batter over the first layer of crescent dough.

-- With the remaining croissant dough, cover completely the cheesecake batter.
+- Use the second can of crescent dough to cover completely the cheesecake batter.

 - In a small bowl, toss together 1/2 cup sugar and 1/4 cup cinnamon.
 Use half of this mixture to coat the top of the cheesecake.